NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/G/ghoul-hide.md

 usage: "wornarmor"
 license: "ORC"
 identify:
-description: "Stitched together from pieces of ghoul skin, this suit of _+1 hide armor_ grants you a +1 item bonus to saving throws against curses and makes you immune to the stench of ghouls.
-Ghoul hide with a resilient rune increases the resilient rune's item bonus to saving throws against curses by 1 (maximum +4)."
+description: "Stitched together from pieces of ghoul skin, this suit of _[[armor-potency-1|+1]] [[hide armor]]_ grants you a +1 item bonus to saving throws against curses and makes you immune to the stench of ghouls.
+Ghoul hide with a [[resilient]] rune increases the resilient rune's item bonus to saving throws against curses by 1 (maximum +4)."
 powerTitle1:
 actionEconomy1:
 type1: